 The original framework, Magento 1, was released in 2008.
 While highly successful, there was room for improvement in its code and functionality.
 Its successor, Magento 2, was released in 2015, and built on what Magento 1 had established to create an enhanced version of the framework.
 The two are substantially different, to the point where developers who already knew how to develop for Magento 1 had to relearn Magento 2 due to the learning curve.

-Magento 1 reaching end-of-life
+1. Magento 1 has reached end-of-life

-But there are some key performance features that have been introduced with Magento 2 which have a tangible effect on website speeds.
-One of these is full-site caching, which allows for each page of your site to be cached.
+As the name suggests, full-site caching allows for each page of your site to be cached.
 This drastically decreases page-load time after the customer has visited it for the first time, and reduces the load on your servers – especially useful in peak times.

-Full-site caching used to be an enterprise-only feature, but in Magento 2 it’s available for all to use – so everyone can take advantage of powerful caching.
-And this isn’t the only feature that’s now included in Magento 2 – it also comes with a built-in image compressor, which can be helpful if you use lots of images to display your products.
+Full-site caching in Magento 1 used to be an enterprise-only feature, but in Magento 2 it’s available for all to use – so everyone can take advantage of powerful caching.

-All of these features contribute to reducing the page-load time of your Magento website, which is shown to have a proven effect on your bounce rate.
+Both full-site caching and image compression contribute to reducing the page-load time of your Magento website, which is shown to have a proven effect on your bounce rate.
 Your bounce rate describes the amount of people who reach a page on your website, then leave without clicking on anything.

 Load time affects bounce rate, which has a tangible impact on conversions (how many visitors ‘convert’ e.g. buy something).
 For instance, data from Cloudflare shows that a load time of 2.4 seconds correlates to a 1.9% conversion rate, while a load time that’s under two seconds slower at 4.2 seconds takes the conversion rate to less than 1%.
 Improving your page-load time by even a second can have a substantial effect on conversions.